Keto Chicken Noodle Skillet

 How do I make this skillet dish with raw chicken?

-Cube boneless, skinless chicken thighs or breasts into bite-sized chunks.
-Season with salt and pepper.
-Then cook in the skillet first with the butter or cooking oil.
-Once seared on all sides, add the vegetables and continue cooking according to the directions.
-The chicken will continue to cook while the noodles are cooking.
+I use raw chicken thighs or breasts when I don't have a rotisserie on hand.
+Cube them into bite-sized pieces, season with salt and pepper, and sear them in the skillet with the butter first.
+Once they're golden on all sides, add the vegetables and keep going with the recipe as written.
+The chicken finishes cooking while the noodles simmer.

 Can I replace the heavy cream?